apnadkarni/blt/doc/vector.rst

     **-**  **!**
       Unary minus and logical NOT.
-The unary minus flips the sign of each point in the vector.
-The logical not operator returns a vector of whose values are 0.0 or 1.0.
-For each non-zero point 1.0 is returned, 0.0 otherwise.
+The unary minus flips the sign of each point in the *vector*.
+The logical not operator returns a *vector* whose values are 0.0 or 1.0.
+For each "true" value the point 1.0 is returned, 0.0 otherwise.

     **^**
       Exponentiation.